CMLL/zed_zuban/README.md

 ### Configuration

-`Zuban` offers a configuration via `pyproject.toml` or `mypy.ini`.
+`Zuban` supports configuration via `pyproject.toml` or `mypy.ini`.
 To use with virtual environments, set the `python_executable` option in the configuration.

 ```toml
 [tool.zuban]